abpframework/abp/docs/en/framework/api-development/swagger.md

 - Minimize the amount of work needed to connect decoupled services.
 - Reduce the amount of time needed to accurately document a service.

-ABP Framework offers a prebuilt module for full Swagger integration with small configurations.
+ABP offers a prebuilt module for full Swagger integration with small configurations.

 ## Installation